Are you looking for the best things to do in Kotor, Montenegro?

-Do not be afraid to walk the labyrinth of alleys and lanes for at every turn there are shops and stores offering high-end items and local authentic wares for your consideration.
+Do not be afraid to walk the labyrinth of alleys and lanes.
+At every turn, shops and stores offer high-end items and local, authentic wares for your consideration.

-From anywhere and everywhere in Old Town Kotor, just look up and you will see the ancient city walls.
+From anywhere in Old Town Kotor, just look up and you will see the ancient city walls.

-Originally built to protect the city, the wall remains one of the most important parts of Kotor’s landscape today.
+Originally built to protect the city, the walls remain one of the most important parts of Kotor’s landscape today.

 Please do not be like me!
 Get to the City Wall and drink in the epic views!
-They are really unforgettable.
+They are unforgettable!

 Visit Old Town Kotor’s Churches

-One of the best ways to see great architectural designs and influences in Old Town Kotor is to pay a visit to some of its churches.
+One of the best ways to see great architectural designs in Old Town Kotor is to visit some of its churches.

 While it is being slowly renovated and returned to its former Romanesque architecture, it is not fully restored.
-It is a fine example of both Renaissance and Baroque architectures.
+It is a fine example of both Renaissance and Baroque architecture.

-Another interesting thing to add to your list of things to do in Kotor is to visit the 800-year-old Basilica of St. Luke.
+Another of the interesting things to do in Kotor is to visit the 800-year-old Basilica of St. Luke.

-There are many other interesting churches in Old Town Kotor namely St Ana, St Michael, Our Lady of Health, and Our Lady of Angels.
+There are many other interesting churches in Kotor Old Town.
+These include St. Ana, St. Michael, Our Lady of Health, and Our Lady of Angels.